padigru/stone-scissor-paper-backend/README.md

 # Stone Scissors Paper Backend

-Backend for a stone, scissor and paper game.
+Backend for a stone, scissors and paper game.
 This backend has one endpoint to play the game.
 For this game you can use [this application](https://github.com/padigru/stone-scissor-paper-frontend) as frontend.

 If you run the backend locally, you can access the Api-Documentation with http://localhost:8080/swagger-ui/index.html